mobxjs/mobx/docs/refguide/api.md

 ### Modifiers

-Modifiers can be used decorator or in combination with `extendObservable` and `observable.object` to change the autoconversion rules for specific properties.
+Modifiers can be used as decorators or in combination with `extendObservable` and `observable.object` to change the autoconversion rules for specific properties.

 The following modifiers are available: